SummerSlam (1999): Aftermath

 At Unforgiven, Triple H regained the WWF Championship after winning the six pack challenge match when he pinned Rock after a pedigree and Austin made the count.

 Ken Shamrock would enter into a feud with the debuting Chris Jericho after Jericho launched numerous insults at him, then Jericho employed the returning Curtis Hughes as his bodyguard (similar to his gimmick in WCW when he had a bodyguard named "Ralphus").

-The feud between Test and Shane McMahon continued as the next night on Raw is War, Test came to the ring to propose to Stephanie McMahon but before she would accept they were interrupted by Shane who said that their relationship would continue "Over my dead body!"
+The feud between Test and Shane McMahon continued as the next night on Raw is War, Test came to the ring to propose to Stephanie McMahon but before she would accept they were interrupted by Shane who stated that their relationship would continue "Over my dead body!"
 Stephanie scolded her brother asking him why he would take away something away from her that made her so happy.
-She then told Test that she loved him but said she just needed sometime to think and walked away smiling.
+She then told Test that she loved him but said she just needed sometime to comtemplate it and walked away beaming.

 On the August 26 premiere episode of SmackDown!, Test again proposed to Stephanie and she finally accepted.
 As they celebrated their engagement with a kiss, Shane and the Mean Street Posse hit the ring and attacked Test until he was saved by Mankind.
 Later Test and Stephanie announced their wedding date would be on the October 11 episode of Raw is War.
-As they shared the news with the fans and with Pat Patterson, Gerald Brsico and Linda McMahon in the ring with them, The Posse who were now with Terri Runnels again interrupted and Shane came out and ended the feud by telling the Posse to leave and gave his blessing for Test and Stephanie's relationship asking Test to always treat Stephanie right.
+As they shared the news with the fans and with Pat Patterson, Gerald Brsico and Linda McMahon in the ring with them, The Posse who were now with Terri Runnels again interrupted and Shane came out and ended the feud by calling off the Posse and gave his blessing for Test and Stephanie's relationship asking Test to always treat Stephanie right.

-The Posse responded on the September 13 episode of Raw is War, by rebelling against Shane orders and Joey Abs challenged Test to a match after calling Stephanie a tramp.
-Test won the match but when the Posse attacked him again, Shane saved his future brother in law and he and Test chased the Posse out of the arena.
-On the September 16 episode of SmackDown!, Shane challenged Abs to a match which he won after receiving help from Patterson, Brisco and Shawn Stasiak who was the referee.